Daniel-Liu-c0deb0t/cute-nucleotides/README.md

 addition, as the `_mm256_shuffle_epi8` instruction cannot cross lanes.
 This means that we need a lane-crossing permute with `_mm256_permutevar8x32_epi32` to move bytes across the lane boundary.
 Finally, we need to ensure that each nucleotide is padded to
 16 bits, because there is no straightforward 8-bit vector multiply instruction.
-Once we get our encoded 7 bits for every three nucleotides, we can use `_pext_u64` to back 9 of those 7-bit chunks into a single 64-bit integer.
+Once we get our encoded 7 bits for every three nucleotides, we can use `_pext_u64` to pack 9 of those 7-bit chunks into a single 64-bit integer.

     Sounds pretty cool!
 This seems pretty much optimal, right?
 Wrong.
 I realized that the `_mm256_addubs_epi16` instruction existed, which does vertical multiplies and then adds pairs of adjacent products horizontally.
 This means that instead of splitting each 27 byte vector